insysbio/IRT/online/README.txt

 II.
 REQUIREMENTS
 ----------------
 * Google Chrome (starting from version 42.0.2311.90).
 The other browsers are not officially supported for the date.
-* No internet connection is required to use IRT.
-The current package is totally offline.
+* No internet connection is required as default to use IRT.
+The current package can be started offline.

 III.
 INSTALLATION AND CONFIGURATION
 -----------------------------------